-In August 1939, women in and around the district of Friedrichsfelde – an area of Berlin on the eastern edge of the city between the Wuhlheide and Rummelsburg stations – began to report of being harassased, randomly attacked, and sexually assaulted while out walking alone.
+In August 1939, women in and around the district of Friedrichsfelde – an area of Berlin on the eastern edge of the city between the Rummelsburg and Karlshorst train stations – began to report of being harassased, randomly attacked, and sexually assaulted while out walking alone.

 Although the Berlin police had not yet managed to connect the dots, these attacks – increasing in frequency and severity – were being carried out by one man.

 One detail, reported by each of the women, matched in all cases: the attacker was dressed in the uniform of a railway worker.

 Many of the women preyed on were solitary housewives whose husbands had been called up for military service.
 Targeted in the garden allotments of the area or the passageways between buildings; choked, bludgeoned, or stabbed, before being raped and left close to death.
 The threat of Allied air attacks on the Nazi capital at the time presenting the ideal window of opportunity for the attacker.
 Particularly after citywide blackouts were introduced – allowing him to hunt his victims in complete darkness at night.

 A pattern was forming; but just as soon as the police began to piece together the parts of the puzzle, the attacks seemed to stop.

 What they did not know was that their serial attacker had made a near-fatal mistake; caught in the act of assaulting a woman he had been beaten almost to death by her husband and brother-in-law.

 As a result, he would add a new dimension to his crimes – lurking instead aboard empty train carriages and waiting for lone female passengers to board before strangling or striking his victims in the head with a 2-inch-thick piece of lead-encased telephone cable.
 Disposing of the bodies by throwing them from the carriage and onto the tracks.
 The inner city train network – the S-Bahn – serving as his new hunting ground.